Costantino Bresciani Turroni: Education

 Degree in law, Padua, with a dissertation on Monetary circulation and economic development.

 Academic Positions

 Professor of Statistics at Universities of Padua, Milan (1909), Palermo (1909–1919), Genova (1919–1925).
 Professor of Political Economy at Bologna University (1925), Milan and The Cairo University (1927).

-Honours,Awards
+Honours and awards

-Honorary member of American Economic Association, member of the Institut de France.
+Honorary member of the American Economic Association, member of the Institut de France.